inductiva/inductiva/docs/computational_resources_howto.md

 `run` method, and it will be added to the queue of the computational resource.

-## Setting up an Elastic Machine Group
+## Set up an Elastic Machine Group

 The `ElasticMachineGroup`, similarly to the standard `MachineGroup`, is composed of a group of homogeneous machines that work individually to run multiple simulations.